 - Hot cooked rice

 - In same skillet, heat remaining oil.
 Stir-fry peppers about 2 minutes.
 Add zucchini, onion and garlic; cook and stir 2 minutes longer.
-Add peas, mushrooms and water chestnuts.
+Add snow peas, mushrooms and water chestnuts.
 Stir-fry until crisp-tender, about 2 minutes more.